victrme/Bonjourr/_locales/en/overview.md

 The integrated search bar of Bonjourr is compatible with all search engines.
 Yes, all of them!
 If you want, you can even add you own custom search engine.

 🕰 Analog clock
-Bonjourr's default clock is made to ressemble what you have on the iPhone and other iOS devices.
+Bonjourr's default clock is made to resemble what you have on the iPhone and other iOS devices.
 But if you'd like something more exotic, you can replace it with a very cool analog clock, and customise it as you'd like.

 🌤 Weather
 In a simple sentence, get a summary of you local current weather and forecast.